geek-pie/docsy-usage/languages/go.md

 ---
-title: "Go Functions"
+title: Go Functions
-description: "Writing Go functions with fission"
+order: 4
-weight: 10
+introduction: Writing Go functions with fission
 ---

 With Go plugin mechanism, fission supports Go as one of function languages.